Crypto Market Outlook — Neutral Consolidation at $63K Support Amid Institutional Outflows and Spot Volume Divergence

 Bottom line

-Our aggregate house view remains firmly neutral at 57%, reflecting a market in a defensive consolidation phase.
+Our aggregate house view remains firmly neutral, reflecting a market in a defensive consolidation phase.
 Bitcoin's stabilization at the $63,000 support level occurs against a backdrop of $1.07 billion in institutional outflows and a $240 billion spot selling gap, indicating that spot demand is currently insufficient to drive a sustained breakout.
 While selective altcoins like Solana show localized strength, broader altcoin market structures are weakening and testing multi-month supports.
 On-chain developments, such as Hyperliquid's transition to USDC and Zama's confidential vaults, offer structural progress, but macro volatility and risk-off sentiment continue to dominate.
 Expect continued sideways price action with compressed trading volumes across major assets in the near term.

 For information and analysis only — not financial advice.
 We are an analysis platform, not a broker, financial adviser, or seller of any asset, and we never tell you to buy or sell.
 Our scenario probabilities are editorial estimates developed through a combination of data analysis, automated research tools, source verification, and human editorial oversight.
 They may be incorrect and are not investment recommendations.
 Crypto is high-risk and you can lose everything — always conduct your own research before making financial decisions.